-Seeking and implementing integrated water management solutions is not new to the San Diego region.
+management solutions is not new to the San Diego region.
 With average precipitation levels of only 10 inches per year at the coast, collaboration has been instrumental to overcoming the challenges of water scarcity.
-For example, the federal government assisted local agencies with water management issues in 1908 with the formation of the Cleveland National Forest in order to protect source water supplies.
+For example, the federal government assisted local agencies with water management issues in 1908 with the formation of the Cleveland National Forest to protect source water supplies.
 With the formation of the San Diego County Water Authority (Water Authority) in 1944, the diverse communities of the San Diego region formally banded together to build the aqueducts needed to import freshwater supplies.
-Similarly, the region has worked together over the past 13 years through the Water Authority in the construction of a series of reservoirs, pipelines, treatment plants and pump stations that, when complete, will allow the Water Authority to deliver locally stored water to the region's residents in the event of a water supply outage.
+Similarly, the region has worked together over the past 17 years through the Water Authority in the construction of a series of reservoirs, pipelines, treatment plants and pump stations that enable the Water Authority to deliver locally stored water to the region's residents in the event of a water supply outage.
 In 1998, the Metropolitan Wastewater Joint Powers Authority (Metro JPA) was formed to ensure stakeholder collaboration with regard to San Diego's ocean discharge at Point Loma.
-In 2000, Project Clean Water was launched to coordinate on water quality issues of regional significance.
+In 2000, Project Clean Water was launched to coordinate on water quality issues of regional significance, and serves as the Regional Clearinghouse for Municipal Stormwater Permit (MS4) plans, reports, data and studies.